Hacks4Snacks/windows-event-forwarding/README.md

 This respository is still very much a work in progress.

 **Disclaimer**: Please ensure proper testing is preformed prior to applying guidance within this repository into a production environment.
+Additionally, scripts make everything magically simple, however I strongly recommend reviewing the documentation folder that contains additional information that may be useful for creating the required GPOs as well as how to do a manual WEF implementation without a script.

 ## Windows Event Forwarding